Watcher Alerts

 4. Click save.

-Note: RADIUS does not separate authentication and authorization, so be careful when authorizing a user account with a remote RADIUS server to use the password configured for the user on the remote server.
+RADIUS does not separate authentication and authorization.
+Be careful when authorizing a user account with a remote RADIUS server to use the password configured for the user on the remote server.

 By default, authentication and authorization functions are set to local while the accounting function is disabled.
 The only supported privilege levels are as follows: